 England need 35 on final day to win stunning fifth Test and series with India requiring four wickets for 2-2 draw

-England's spellbinding series against India will get the gripping finish it so richly deserves after bad light and rain extended the fifth Test at The Kia Oval into a final day.
+England's spellbinding series against India will get the gripping finish it deserves after bad light and rain extended the fifth Test at The Kia Oval into a final day.

-There remains a distinct possibility Chris Woakes - who suffered a suspected dislocated shoulder fielding on day one that may rule him out of The Ashes - is required to bat, with the stricken all-rounder seen in his whites while wearing a sling late on the fourth day.
+There remains a distinct possibility Chris Woakes - who suffered a suspected dislocated shoulder fielding on day one that may rule him out of The Ashes - bats, with the stricken all-rounder seen in whites while wearing a sling late on the fourth day.

 - Scorecard: England vs India, fifth Test, The Oval 🏏